andresmoschini/board-poc/readme.md

 it is enough to call `tsd install ... --save` and add the reference to the right files.

 If _DefinitelyTyped_ definitions are not available, it is possible to create our own definitions, see the folder `custom-typings`.

+## How to test

+The tests should be run using `gulp test`.

+When a change is made to the files that are defined running, it's possible to run tests each time using `gulp watch-test`.

+### Add new tests

+New tests should be defined using [Jasmine](http://https://github.com/jasmine/jasmine) and typescript.
+This files should be saved on *src/test*